 Wild swimming in London sounds like a no-starter, as wild swimming usually refers to ragged coastlines and remote lakes.
-Urban settings are the exact opposite of wild and yet, with 40% of the city as green spaces, London is not your typical city.
-Thanks to Victorian health initiatives and the city’s shipping history, London actually features lots of lakes, ponds and docks that can double as wild swimming spots to the adventurous urban swimmer.
+Urban settings are the exact opposite of wild and yet, with 50% of the city as blue or green spaces, London is the first National Park City in the UK.
+Thanks to Victorian health initiatives and the city’s shipping history, London actually features lots of lakes, ponds and docks that can double as wild swimming spots to the adventurous urban swimmer — not to mention the Thames River.
 With a little creativity, they offer great swimming escapes close to home.

 Through the seasons, I’ve seen all types of swimmers enjoy the lake.
 The early birds show up at 5am for long swims before the office, the mid-session swimmers enjoy social breakfast afterwards, and the last-minute swimmers rush in for a refreshing dip before the Lido Cafe tower clock shows 9.30am.
 Whatever the weather, I’ve very rarely been alone at the Serpentine.

 For many, the lake is also a training ground for serious swimming events and thanks to its central location, swimmers of all abilities and ages can access it easily.
 Accessible by bike or public transit, the Serpentine is an easy central stop before work or breakfast.